rubycorns/whatdojuniorsgetpaid/README.md

     git checkout Name_of_your_branch

-Or for lazy people (does both steps at the same time):
+Or do both steps at the same time:

     git checkout -b Name_of_your_branch